tarwn/lessthandot-hugo/blogs/content/posts/2014-09-23-the-magic-alt-button.md

 	[Status] [nvarchar](50) NULL,
 	[EmployeePhoto] [varbinary](max) NULL);
 ```<p style="text-align: justify">
-  This update table has all the updateable columns of the Employee dimension and the surrogate key, but not the business key (since it won’t change anyway).
+  This update table has all the updateable columns of the Employee dimension and the surrogate key, but not the business key (since it won't change anyway).
 The surrogate key does not have the IDENTITY property, as it will be retrieved from the Employee dimension with a Lookup component in the SSIS package.
 </p>

 <p style="text-align: justify">
-  OK, now let’s create the update statement.
+  OK, now let's create the update statement.
 We start with the list of updateable columns from the dimension, the UPDATE clause and the FROM and JOIN clauses.
 </p>

 <p style="text-align: justify">